secretlifeof/juhuui/documentation/introduction.md

 ## Introduction

 Juhuui is a UI library that is inspired by Material-ui and Chakra-ui.
 Behind the scenes it creates atomic CSS.
-UI libraries in general can be recommended.
-This is just another one.
+This might be just another UI library.
 Our principles are stolen (or borrowed) from other great thinkers.
 We have a copy & paste [recipes](/recipes) section for all components that can be composed from smaller ones like menu, spinner or an accordion.
 Juhuui is themeable and you can write media queries in a simple but opinionated way.
-We value bodily contact, so feel free to give us a kiss or a github star.

 > If you wish to know more about atomic CSS we recommend this [article by Sébastien Lorber](https://sebastienlorber.com/atomic-css-in-js).